This post is written in partnership with Perdue Farms, where I am a brand ambassador.

 Recipes with Chicken Thighs

 Chicken thighs were inexpensive back in my grandparents’ day, because that part of the chicken was not considered premium.
 Nowadays chicken thighs are still relatively inexpensive, and we love them because that cut is always more flavorful.
-When we make recipes with chicken thighs at our house, the family runs to the table at dinner time.
+When we make easy recipes with chicken thighs at our house, the family runs to the table at dinner time.
 Believe me, that does not always happen.

-If you add my Sicilian Harvest Chicken to your repertoire of recipes with chicken thighs, maybe your family will run too!
+If you add my Sicilian Harvest Chicken to your repertoire of recipes with baked chicken thighs, maybe your family will run too!
 And good news: this dish only takes about 30 minutes to prepare.

 Sicilian Harvest Chicken Thighs